metafacture/metafacture-tutorial/04_Fix-Path.md

     role: Research & Archive
 ```

-In the example above you see a field `my` which contains a deeper field `colors` which has 3 values.
+In the colour example above you see a field `my` which contains a deeper field `colors` which has 3 values.
 To point to one of the colors you need to use an index but also genuin arrays have a marker in Metafacture: `[]`.
 Also here the first index in a array has value 1, the second the value 2, the third the value 3.
 The array markers are generated by the [JSON-Decoder](https://github.com/metafacture/metafacture-documentation/blob/master/flux-commands.md#decode-json) and the [YAML-Decoder](https://github.com/metafacture/metafacture-documentation/blob/master/flux-commands.md#decode-yaml).
 Also if you want to generate an array in the target format, then you need to add `[]` at the end of an list-element like `newArray[]`.
 (While sofare the path handling of Catmandu and Metafacture are similar, they differ at this point.)

 So, the path of the `red` would be: `my.color[].2`
 And the path for `Peter` would be `characters[].2.name`